 From time to time, we may use interest rate swaps or other instruments to manage our interest rate exposure and reduce the impact of future interest rate changes.
 These financial instruments are not used for trading or speculative purposes.
-We have designated our interest rate swap contracts as cash flow hedges of our future interest payments.
-As a result, the gains and losses on the swap contracts are reported as a component of other comprehensive income and are reclassified into interest expense as the related interest payments are made.
-Outstanding instruments as of December 30, 2017, are as follows:
+Outstanding instruments as of April 2, 2016, are noted below:

 FASB Codification No. 820, Fair Value Measurements and Disclosures (“ASC 820”), defines fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements.
 Assets and liabilities measured at fair value are grouped in three levels.
 The levels prioritize the inputs used to measure the fair value of the assets or liabilities.
 These levels are:

 The following financial assets (liabilities) are measured at fair value on a recurring basis (in thousands):

 The fair value of the interest rate swap agreements were derived from discounted cash flow analysis based on the terms of the contract and the forward interest rate curves adjusted for our credit risk, which fall in Level 2 of the fair value hierarchy.
 Fair values for debt are based on quoted market prices for the same or similar issues or on the current rates offered to us for debt of the same remaining maturities (a Level 2 fair value measurement).

 The following table summarizes the fair value and presentation in the Condensed Consolidated Balance Sheets for derivatives related to our interest swap agreements as of April 2, 2016, and October 3, 2015: